 Discussion

-The aim of the current study was to investigate executive control in bilingualism by creating a language decision and semantic decision task that differed only in their instruction as they involved the exact same stimulus and response set, ensuring that the mental operation that participants were performing constituted the only difference between the two tasks.
+The aim of the current study was to investigate executive control in bilingualism by creating a language decision and semantic decision task that differed only in their instruction as they involved the exact same stimulus and response set, ensuring that the mental operations that participants were performing constituted the only difference between the two tasks.
 In other words, for each stimulus-response combination (trial), exactly the same response (a left or right button press) was required for both tasks.
 Results from these tasks show that despite the use of the exact same stimulus-response set, differences in factor effects and reaction times still ensued between the tasks due to differences in task demands.

 Word semantics and button location were shown to interact in both tasks, with faster RTs to trials where the semantics of the word matched with the location of the response button (e.g., S-Left and the left response button) than RTs to incongruent trials.
 As expected, we found an interaction between screen position and button location only in the semantic decision task.
 However, the predicted language effect in the language decision task was absent, and this effect unexpectedly turned up in the semantic decision task, with faster RTs to Dutch than to English words.
 In both the language decision and the semantic decision task, we found that RTs to targets presented on the right of the screen were faster than RTs to targets presented on the left of the screen.
 This effect was not predicted, and a possible explanation will be suggested when we interpret the results.
 In contrast, the predicted effect of button position was absent in both tasks, with no faster RTs on the right button despite a right-handed participant group.

 In the Simon task, however, we did find an effect of the button position, with faster responses on the right than on the left response button.
 Given that all participants were right-handed, this result was expected.
 RTs to targets appearing at the screen position congruent to the location of the response button were faster than RTs to targets at the screen position incongruent to this location, showing the classic Simon effect in our data.
 Participants were hindered by incongruency between screen and button position, as was hypothesized.
 This effect was shown to correlate positively with the screen position vs. button location interaction in the semantic decision task.

-Considering the language background measures, participants rated their own production (writing and speaking) skills as considerably lower than their comprehension (reading and listening skills).
+Considering the language background measures, participants rated their own production (writing and speaking) skills as considerably lower than their comprehension (reading and listening) skills.
 However, the participants’ self-reported speaking skill proved to be important in the subsequent correlation analyses along with their self-reported frequency of actually using L2 words in L1 in conversation, showing a considerable number of positive relationships to other variables, such as the frequency with which the participants’ friends use L2 words in L1 and their attitude towards the use of L2 words in L1.
 If someone’s friends use L2 words in L1 more often, they themselves might use them more as well, and they would perhaps be more positive towards their use.
 These results suggested validity of the language background measure.
 In relation to the results of the experimental tasks, a larger vocabulary in L2 was found to be associated with faster RTs on both Dutch and English target words in the semantic decision task, and on both trials where the position of the target on the screen was congruent or incongruent with that of the location of the response button.

 Interpreting the data